What is a limited company loan?

 Directors’ details, including contact information and, in some cases, ID for verification and credit checks

 Lenders want to be confident that your business can repay the loan comfortably.
 Meeting the basic criteria (UK limited company, minimum trading time, acceptable credit) gets you in the door.
 From there, the stronger your business’s financials and credit profile, the more options and better terms you’ll likely qualify for.
-If you’re unsure about your eligibility, you can speak with a funding specalist or use a platform (like Capitalise) to check what loans your company might be pre-qualified for without affecting your credit score.
+If you’re unsure about your eligibility, you can speak with one of our funding specialists or to check what loans your company might be pre-qualified for without affecting your credit score.

 How to apply for a limited company loan

-Securing a loan for your limited company can be straightforward if you prepare properly.
-Here are the general steps to follow when applying:
+Getting a loan for your limited company can be straightforward if you’re prepared.
+Here’s how to set yourself up for success: